Fall 2018 Class Descriptions and Schedule

 Fiddle – Jeanne Freeman

-Absolute beginner fiddle I – For those with no prior experience on fiddle, this class will emphasize the skills needed to learn the basics of how to hold and play the fiddle, and begin to play simple tunes.
+Absolute beginner fiddle I – For those with no prior experience on fiddle, this class will emphasize how to hold and play the fiddle, and begin to play simple tunes.

 Beginner Irish fiddle – For students who have played the violin/fiddle for at least a year but wish to develop Irish fiddling style and technique.
 Emphasis will be on building a repertoire of session tunes and introducing bowings and ornamentations.